mikedijkstra/stencil/README.md

 ## Getting Started

-- Run the watch command to ensure your SASS is compiled correctly
+- Run the watch command to ensure your Sass is compiled correctly
 - Update the default settings file css/\_settings.scss
 - Customise your sites style by updating the files in css/custom
 - Read the code for index.html to learn how to structure your page and get the